Tax Planning Guide: 2026

 Capital Gains Tax in Pennsylvania: 2026 Guide for Founders and High-Net-Worth Individuals

-Pennsylvania taxes capital gains as ordinary income at a flat 3.07% rate in 2026, regardless of how long you held the asset.
-Combined with federal capital gains rates that can reach 23.8% for high earners, a Pennsylvania liquidity event can trigger a combined rate exceeding 26%.
+Pennsylvania taxes capital gains as ordinary income at a flat 3.07 percent rate in 2026, regardless of how long you held the asset.
+Combined with federal capital gains rates that can reach 23.8 percent for high earners, a Pennsylvania liquidity event can trigger a combined rate exceeding 26 percent.
+For founders and business owners, navigating the state's unique tax traps, including installment restrictions on stock sales and spousal netting prohibitions, is vital before structuring any exit.

 1